aziobrow/quantified-self/README.md

 `npm install`

 4) Spin Up the Server

 `npm start`

 Optionally, you can also include
 `npm install webpack-dev-server --save-dev`, which will allow you to run the command `webpack-dev-server` that automatically reloads your files as they change, so that you don't have to manually rebuild every time you want to see your changes.

-Visit the page
 Once the server is running, check your localhost port to see where to visit in order to interact with the user interface in the browser.